-Eriogonum diatomaceum is was added to the Nevada State List of critically endangered and threatened plants under Nevada Revised Statutes 527.260 et seq. in 2003 (NNHP 2003).
-Under State law, the species may not be removed or destroyed except under special permit issued by NDF, State Forester.
-In the course of issuing permits, efforts are typically made to minimize or eliminate deleterious effects on State-listed species through project modifications.
+Eriogonum diatomaceum was added to the Nevada State List of critically endangered and threatened plants under Nevada Revised Statutes 527.260 et seq. in 2003 (Nevada Natural Heritage Program 2003).
+Under State law, the species may not be removed or destroyed except under special permit issued by the State Forester, Nevada Division of Forestry.
+In the course of issuing permits, efforts are typically made to minimize or eliminate deleterious effects on Statelisted species through project modifications.
 The adequacy of this law depends on informed and cooperative landowners, or on deterrent enforcement.
-However, there are no State protocols in place informing landowners of the presence of critically endangered species on their lands, and deterrent enforcement does not currently exist.
+However, there are no State protocols in place informing landowners of the presence of critically endangered and threatened plant species on their lands, and deterrent enforcement does not currently exist.